-Zach Wiersma is a patent agent in the firm’s Intellectual Property practice group.
-He supports firm attorneys and other professional staff and has extensive experience conducting patentability and marketability research.
-He takes a comprehensive approach to analyzing patent protection and manages applications throughout the process, working closely with the U.S. Patent and Trademark Office.
+Zach Wiersma is an associate in the firm’s Intellectual Property practice group.
+He has extensive experience conducting patentability and marketability research and takes a comprehensive approach to analyzing patent protection.
+He manages applications throughout the process, working closely with the U.S. Patent and Trademark Office.

 Zach has hands-on research experience in numerous disciplines, including analytical chemistry, biochemistry, optical engineering, plasmachemical reactions, photochemical reactions and green energy.
 His background in chemistry and physics, paired with experience in the pharmaceutical industry, lends well to his ability to deconstruct complex concepts, especially in the medical field.
 He also has experience in the higher education industry, recommending strategic and tactical actions for technology transfer.

 Zach has drafted and prosecuted patent applications for a wide variety of technologies and industries, including pharmaceuticals, medical devices, diagnostic devices, agrochemicals, materials chemistry, polymers, semiconductors, catalysis, batteries, combustion and electrochemistry.

 - Mitchell Hamline School of Law (J.D., summa cum laude, 2022)

 - University of Illinois at Urbana-Champaign (Ph.D., 2018)